Rayme Mkwananzi, LICSWA

 I moved from Missoula Montana to Vancouver Washington 19 years ago.
 I received my Bachelor’s and Master’s degrees in Social Work, while living in Missoula.
 I have 4 beautiful children that I have raised as a single parent and could not be more proud of each one of them.

-At my core, I define myself as a Christian and spiritual; I enjoy attending church on a regular basis.
+At my core, I define myself as a Christain and spiritual; I enjoy attending church on a regular basis.
 Although my faith is a significant part of my life, I also understand and respect other’s core values and will meet you wherever you’re at on your life’s journey!

 A good portion of my background has been spent as a School Social Worker/School Counselor in the Evergreen School District here in Vancouver, WA.
 However, the last several years I have honed my craft by working primarily as a Child and Family Therapist in a private practice setting.
 I found both types of work to be incredibly rewarding.